Hal Fowler: Poker

-Fowler later faded from the poker scene because of complications from diabetes that hurt his eyesight and his legs.
+Fowler later faded from the poker scene because of complications from diabetes that had an impact on his eyesight and his legs.

 Fowler's career tournament earnings exceeded $380,000.

-He died at the age of 73 of hemorrhagic shock due to upper gastro-intestinal bleeding, after having been driven to the hospital by a friend on November 7, 2000.
-He had been living in a seniors housing complex and was experiencing symptoms of a duodenal ulcer and cirrhosis.
+Fowler died at the age of 73 of hemorrhagic shock due to upper gastro-intestinal bleeding, after having been driven to a hospital by a friend on November 7, 2000.
+He had been living in a seniors' housing complex and was experiencing symptoms of a duodenal ulcer and cirrhosis.